codahale/xsalsa20poly1305/README.md

 [![Build Status](https://secure.travis-ci.org/codahale/xsalsa20poly1305.svg)](http://travis-ci.org/codahale/xsalsa20poly1305)

-A pure Java implementation of XSalsa20Poly1305 authenticated encryption, compatible with DJB's NaCl `secretbox` construction.
-Includes a set of functions compatible with RbNaCl's SimpleBox construction, which automatically manages nonces for you in a misuse-resistant fashion.
+A pure Java library which provides symmetric and asymmetric encryption compatible with DJB's NaCl library and its variants (e.g. libsodium).
+Also includes a class compatible with RbNaCl's SimpleBox construction, which automatically manages nonces for you in a misuse-resistant fashion.

 ## Add to your project